open-telemetry/oteps/text/0098-metric-instruments-explained.md

   - If synchronous and not monotonic, use `UpDownCounter` with arbitrary values
   - If asynchronous and a cumulative, monotonic sum is measured, use `SumObserver`
   - If asynchronous and a cumulative, arbitrary sum is measured, use `UpDownSumObserver`
-- If the measurements are non-additive or additive with an interest in the distribution, use event instrument:
+- If the measurements are non-additive or additive with an interest in the distribution, use an instantaneous instrument:
   - If synchronous, use `ValueRecorder` to record a value that is part of a distribution
-  - if asynchronous use `ValueObserver` to record a single measurement nearing the end of a collection interval.
+  - If asynchronous use `ValueObserver` to record a single measurement nearing the end of a collection interval.

 ### Sync vs Async instruments